The footsteps of dinosaurs

-In the south of Rovereto Discover hundreds of footsteps of dinosaurs, set up in the Jurassic time, when the Adige Valley used to appear as a wide muddy plain!
+In the south area of Rovereto discover hundreds of footsteps of dinosaurs, set up in the Jurassic time, when the Adige Valley used to appear as a wide muddy plain.

 The footsteps can be divided in the different types:

-- The herbivorous Vulcanodontidi were from 5 to 6 meters long and reached a weight between one and two tons, although the site also includes the footsteps of an animal, that was more than 10 meters long.
+- the herbivorous Vulcanodontidi that were from 5 to 6 meters long and reached a weight between one and two tons, although the site also includes the footsteps of an animal, that was more than 10 meters long

-- The carnivorous Ceratosauri used to measure 4 – 5 meters long and weighted 100 – 800 kg ca.
+- the carnivorous Ceratosauri used to measure 4-5 meters long and weighted approximately 800 kg.